 Neelie Kroes, a member of the Amref Flying Doctors Recommendation Committee, recently visited a programme of the Yes I Do Alliance in Kenya.
-In this alliance, Rutgers, Plan, Amref Flying Doctors, CHOICE for Youth and Sexuality and KIT Royal Tropical Institute work together to tackle girls’ circumcision, child marriages and teenage pregnancies in Africa and Asia.
+In this alliance, Rutgers, Plan, Amref Flying Doctors, CHOICE for Youth and Sexuality and KIT Royal Tropical Institute work together to tackle female genital mutilation, child marriages and teenage pregnancies in Africa and Asia.

-Neelie Kroes attended a special event in Suswa: Amref Flying Doctors ‘alternative ritual for girls’ circumcision.
-500 girls celebrated their passage to adulthood in a festive way without a painful and unhealthy circumcision.
+Neelie Kroes attended a special event in Suswa: Amref Flying Doctors ‘alternative ritual for girls’ circumcision. five-hundred girls celebrated their passage to adulthood in a festive way without painful and unhealthy circumcision.
 Amref has developed this alternative ritual together with the nomadic communities in Kenya and Tanzania, and as part of the Yes I do programme it is now being rolled out in other regions.
-All important cultural aspects of the three-day festive ritual have been retained, but the girls’ circumcision itself has been abolished.
+All important cultural aspects of the three-day festive ritual have been retained, but the genital mutilation itself has been abolished.

 Girls who have not been circumcised finish their school and marry later.